 Master of Philosophy - Education

-There are two selection rounds each year for entry to the PhD, Doctor of Education (DEd) and Masters by research degrees (including the Master of Educational Psychology/PhD).
-All applications must be submitted and complete by the closing dates below to be considered for each round:
+There are two selection rounds each year for entry to the Master of Philosophy - Education.
+All applications must be submitted and complete by the closing dates below to be considered for each round.

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.